 - Compare the information on the chart with the assumptions revealed on the lists on the board.
 Invite student discussion of the gender assumptions that the numbers on the chart and on the board reveal.

 - Turn to the way that language has shaped these assumptions, what the choice of "he" rather than "she" communicates about our ways of thinking about the world around us.
-Distribute information on the use of gender-fair language such as the Purdue OWL's handout on non-sexist language, or point students' attention to similar information in their texts.
+Distribute information on the use of gender-fair language such as the handout from Purdue OWL: Using Appropriate Language, or point students' attention to similar information in their texts.

 - Return students' in-class writings.
 For homework, ask them to read their narrative and write a reflective piece that explores how their use of pronouns reveals their assumptions about others.
 The general question for their reflection is this: What do you notice now about the language that you used in your narrative that you didn't notice when you originally wrote it, and how does your use of pronouns play a role in what you notice?
 The piece should be informal.
 Students' self-reflection is the primary goal.